nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_datetime.md

 This is strictly for testing use.
 Breaking the universally-unique properties of UUIDs in production systems is a bad idea.
 Yet, in testing, this determinism is quite useful.

+---
+title: datetime functions
+weight: 20
+---

+Functions in this category know about times and dates, datetimes, seconds or millisecond epoch times, and so forth.

+Some of the functions in this category are designed to allow testing of UUID types which are usually designed to avoid determinism.
+This makes it possible to test systems which depend on UUIDs but which require determinism in test data.
+This is strictly for testing use.
+Breaking the universally-unique properties of UUIDs in production systems is a bad idea.
+Yet, in testing, this determinism is quite useful.

 ## CqlDurationFunctions

 Map a long value into a CQL Duration object based on a set of field functions.

-- long -> CqlDurationFunctions(Object: monthsFunc, Object: daysFunc, Object: nanosFunc) -> com.datastax.driver.core.Duration
+- long -> CqlDurationFunctions(Object: monthsFunc, Object: daysFunc, Object: nanosFunc) -> com.datastax.oss.driver.api.core.data.CqlDuration
   - *notes:* Create a CQL Duration object from the two provided field functions.
 The months field is always set to zero in this form.
 @param monthsFunc A function that will yield the months value
 @param daysFunc A function that will yield the days value
-@param nanosFunc A function that will yield the nanos value
+@param nanosFunc A function that will yeild the nanos value

-- long -> CqlDurationFunctions(Object: daysFunc, Object: nanosFunc) -> com.datastax.driver.core.Duration
+- long -> CqlDurationFunctions(Object: daysFunc, Object: nanosFunc) -> com.datastax.oss.driver.api.core.data.CqlDuration
   - *notes:* Create a CQL Duration object from the two provided field functions.
 The months field is always set to zero in this form.
 @param daysFunc A function that will yield the days value
-@param nanosFunc A function that will yield the nanos value
+@param nanosFunc A function that will yeild the nanos value

 ## CurrentEpochMillis